wang-chuanhui/chuguan-strategy/.github/PULL_REQUEST_TEMPLATE/feature.md

 - ...

-## Wiki Updates
+## Documentation Updates

-[If this bug feature requires any updates to the Wiki, please provide details here.]
+[If this bug feature requires any updates to the documentation, please provide details here.]

 ---